John Bohannon: "Who's Afraid of Peer Review?"

-In September 2013, Bohannon submitted a fake and very flawed scientific article to a large number of fee-charging open-access publishers, revealing that less than 40% were living up to their promise of rigorously peer-reviewing what is published.
+In September 2013, Bohannon submitted a fake and very flawed scientific article to a large number of fee-charging open-access publishers, revealing that fewer than 40% were living up to their promise of rigorously peer-reviewing what is published.
 The spoof paper was accepted by 157 of the 255 open-access journals (61.6%) that said they would review it.
-This approach was criticized by some commentators, as well as by some publishers of fee charging journals, who complained that his sting only targeted one type of open-access journal and no subscription-based journals, damaging the reputation of the open access movement.
+This approach was criticized by some commentators, as well as by some publishers of fee charging journals, who complained that his sting targeted only one type of open-access journal and no subscription-based journals, thereby damaging the reputation of the open access movement.

 Intentionally misleading chocolate study

-Under the pseudonym Johannes Bohannon, John Bohannon wrote a paper – "Chocolate with high Cocoa content as a weight-loss accelerator" – detailing a deliberately bad study that he had designed and run to see how the media would pick up the "meaningless" findings.
-He worked with film-maker Peter Onneken, who was making a film about junk science in the diet industry and how fad diets became headline news despite having terrible study designs and almost no evidence.
+In 2015, under the pseudonym Johannes Bohannon, John Bohannon wrote a paper – "Chocolate with high Cocoa content as a weight-loss accelerator" – detailing a deliberately bad study that he had designed and run to see how the media would pick up the "meaningless" findings.
+He worked with film-maker Peter Onneken, who was making a film about junk science in the diet industry and how fad diets became headline news despite having deeply flawed study designs and very little supporting evidence.

 Bohannon's bogus study had a tiny sample size of 15 and measured 18 variables, almost guaranteeing an erroneously statistically significant result (false positive) due to random fluctuations in participant outcomes.
 He told a statistician to deliberately massage the data using overfitting and p-hacking.
-The study had other serious design flaws as well, but the erroneous conclusion was that eating chocolate could assist with weight loss.
+The study had other serious design flaws as well.
+The erroneous conclusion was that eating chocolate could assist with weight loss.

-Bohannon submitted the manuscript to 20 open-access publishers well known for their predatory journals and ended up being published in the International Archives of Medicine.
-He invented a fake institute, "The Institute of Diet and Health," to go along with his fake name, "Johannes Bohannon," and fabricated a press release which was picked by the German tabloid Bild, as well as "the Daily Star, the Irish Examiner, Cosmopolitan's German website, The Times of India, both the German and Indian site of the Huffington Post, and television news in the US and an Australian morning talk show."
+Bohannon submitted the manuscript to 20 open-access publishers that were well known for their predatory journals and ended up being published in the International Archives of Medicine.
+He invented a fake institute, "The Institute of Diet and Health", to go along with his fake name, "Johannes Bohannon", and fabricated a press release that was picked up by the German tabloid Bild, the Daily Star, the Irish Examiner, Cosmopolitan's German website, The Times of India, the German and Indian sites of the Huffington Post, television news in the US, and an Australian morning talk show."

-The few journalists who contacted Bohannon (acting as Johannes) asked puff piece questions, and no reporter published how many subjects were tested or quoted independent researchers.
+The few journalists who contacted Bohannon (acting as Johannes) asked puff piece questions, and no reporter published information on how many subjects were tested or quoted independent researchers.
 Most outlets sought to maximize page views by including "vaguely pornographic images of women eating chocolate."
 Bohannon says: